KlausGoetzen/hfsdoc/doc/ConfigurationSetup.md

 GEN ;; evtreader : c=1 : f=0.2 : file=ppbar_jpsi2pi.root : tree=ntp
 ```

 If the tree has the default name `ntp`, this default setting can be ommitted.
-The expected data format of the input files is specified in the [appendix](Appendix.md#data-format-evtreader).
+The data format of the input files is specified in the [appendix](Appendix.md#data-format-evtreader).

 ### TParticle Reader (partreader)
 [Back to TOC](#table-of-contents)